Huachao/vscode-restclient/README.md

     "time": "Wed, 21 Oct 2015 18:27:50 GMT"
 }
 ```
-You may even use mouse to highlight the text as you wish in file, REST Client will parse the selected text as request.
+`REST Client Extesion` also provides another flexibility that you can use mouse to highlight the text in file as request text.

 ## Install
 Press `F1`, type `ext install rest-client`.